News

 UC Davis students participate in 2023 climate action demonstration

-• October 2024: We initiated and co-coordinated a Special Edition of the Storer Lectureship on Climate Denial, Disinformation and Doublespeak by Big Oil.
-The in-person venue was filled to capacity and there were almost 600 people online, including attendees across California and beyond.
+• October 2024 – We initiated and co-coordinated a Special Edition of the Storer Lectureship on Climate Denial, Disinformation and Doublespeak by Big Oil.
+The in-person venue was filled to capacity and there were almost 600 people online, with attendees across California and beyond.
 You can watch the video here.

 • Nov 15, 2023: The UC Davis Institute for the Environment hosted “The Prospects for Large-Scale Carbon Removal via Direct Air Capture Technology.”
 Billed as a ‘fascinating discussion with carbon capture experts’, this event platformed fossil fuel company representatives touting non-solutions used to perpetuate fossil fuel use that exacerbate the climate crisis.
 See “Why direct air carbon capture and storage (DACCS) is not scalable and ‘net zero’ is a dangerous myth” and our one-page flyer here: